sethhall/ssn-exposure/README.rst

 	git clone git://github.com/sethhall/ssn-exposure.git
 	echo "@load ssn-exposure" >> local.bro

-After the ssn-exposure module is loaded, follow the configuration step below.
+After the ssn-exposure module is loaded, follow the configuration examples below.
 One or both of the following options must be done or the script won't do anything.

 Configuration
 -------------